 The programme is coordinated by the Dalton Nuclear Institute at The University of Manchester.

-The NTEC MSc is accredited by the Institution of Engineering and Technology (IET), the Institution of Mechanical Engineers (IMechE), the Energy Institute (EI) and the Institute of Materials, Minerals and Mining (IoM3).
+The NTEC MSc is accredited by the Institution of Engineering and Technology (IET), the Energy Institute (EI) and the Institute of Materials, Minerals and Mining (IoM3).
+Accreditation is on going with the Institution of Mechanical Engineers (IMechE).